-6 All-Natural, Electrolyte-Rich Drink Options
+6 of the Best All-Natural, Electrolyte-Rich Drink Options in 2023

 Summertime often means time spent in the outdoor heat.
 Staying hydrated is key for maximizing energy, workout performance and recovery.
 But replenishing fluids doesn’t have to mean drinking sugary sports drinks.
 Here’s a rundown of six of my top picks for low-sugar, all-natural electrolyte-rich hydration.

 Sports Drinks - Preferably, choose options with no artificial sweeteners or colors, such as:

 - BodyArmor Lyte: 20 calories, 18 grams carbohydrates, 2 grams sugar (0 added), 40 milligrams sodium, 700 mg potassium

 - LiquidFuel: low-glycemic sports drink

 - G Fit by Gatorade: 10 calories, 1 gram sugar (0 added), 230 mg sodium, 60 mg potassium; Sweetened with stevia

 Electrolyte Tablets + Packets

 - nuun: 15 calories, 4 grams carb, 1 gram sugar, 300 milligrams sodium, 150 milligrams potassium